kannel-outis/impulse/README.md

 If you do not already have flutter installed on your machine, visit [https://flutter.dev/](https://flutter.dev/) to get started.

 # Packages Used 📦
-- [barcode_widget](https://pub.dev/packages/barcode_widget): A Barcode generation widget for Flutter with support for standard barcodes.
-This project uses this package to generate and display the QR code.
+- [barcode_widget](https://pub.dev/packages/barcode_widget): Used to generate and display the QR code.
-- [dartz](https://pub.dev/packages/dartz): A dart package for functional programming.
-This project uses it for functional programming.
+- [dartz](https://pub.dev/packages/dartz): Used for functional programming.
-- [file_picker](https://pub.dev/packages/file_picker): A package that allows you to use a native file explorer to pick single or multiple absolute file paths, with extension filtering support.
-Impulse uses this package to pick file paths.
+- [file_picker](https://pub.dev/packages/file_picker): Used for selecting file paths.
-- [flutter_riverpod](https://pub.dev/packages/flutter_riverpod): A simple way to access state from anywhere in your application while robust and testable.
-Impulse uses this packege for statemanagement across the app.
+- [flutter_riverpod](https://pub.dev/packages/flutter_riverpod): Used for statemanagement and dependency injection across the app.
-- [flutter_sharing_intent](https://pub.dev/packages/flutter_sharing_intent): A flutter plugin that allow flutter apps to receive photos, videos, text, urls or any other file types from another app.
-Impulse uses this package for receiving files from another app for sharing.
+- [flutter_sharing_intent](https://pub.dev/packages/flutter_sharing_intent): Impulse uses this package for receiving files from another app for sharing.
-- [go_router](https://pub.dev/packages/go_router): A declarative routing package for Flutter that uses the Router API to provide a convenient, url-based API for navigating between different screens.
+- [go_router](https://pub.dev/packages/go_router): Used for navigation across screens in impulse app